iiiklox/Classerapy/README.md

-# Classerapy, an unofficial  Classera API
+# Classerapy, an unofficial Classera API wrapper for students

 A python unofficial API library for Iraq's Classera schooling platform.